Return To Overview

 • General Manager of Chang Wah Technology Co., Ltd.

-• Vice Chairman of Chang Wah Electromaterials Inc.
+• Chairman of Chang Wah Electromaterials Inc.

 • Director of Suzhou Xinshengke Semiconductor Materials Co., Ltd.